-Doorstopper: As of May 12, 2014 the RP is about 14,892 pages and counting, and text-only versions of single forum pages on the main thread alone can be in the range of 5-8 pages.
-A conservative estimate of the amount of printed pages would be about 105,000 pages and counting.
+Doorstopper: As of June 4, 2015 the main RP thread is about 18,281 pages and counting, and text-only versions of single forum pages on the main thread alone can be in the range of 5-8 pages.
+A conservative estimate of the amount of printed pages would be about 129,000 pages and counting.

-Don't Go in the Woods: Tagg lives next door to an area known as the Sea of Trees, which happens to be based on Aokigahara, the infamous suicide forest.
-It's infested with Ghost types and the souls of those who have died in the forest.
+Don't Go in the Woods: Tagg lives nearby an area known as the Sea of Trees, which happens to be based on the infamous Japanese forest Aokigahara, and possesses a similar reputation of being a popular site for suicides.
+It's infested with hostile Ghost types and the souls of those who have died in the forest.

 Umbra had the ability to banish people to the Distortion World back when he was the Ghost Lord of Spectra.

 Tagg gets rid of the Sinnoh Family of Blood branch by having Groudon take them... somewhere else.